 The Dragon: Squall relies on her a lot more than Autumn.
 Probably because even though Madoka has her own issues, her head is screwed on a lot tighter than Autumn's.

 Emotionless Girl: This is a facade she puts on, but the truth is that she is boiling with rage underneath her cool exterior.
 She just knows how to manage her emotions well.
 Mentioning the Orimuras is the best way to really press her Berserk Button.

 Evil Doppelganger: Dead ringer for Chifuyu when she was younger.
-Goes even further since her new I.S. is Black Knight in contrast to Chifuyu's Shirokishi(White Knight) I.S. from the Mondo Grosso tournament.
+Goes even further since her new I.S. is Kurokishi(Black Knight) in contrast to Chifuyu's Shirokishi(White Knight) I.S. from the Mondo Grosso tournament.

 Expy: She's a lot like an evil Inori, right down to the heavily-implied (in both series) being a clone of the main character's older sister.
 Probably an Actor Allusion as well, considering Ai Kayano also did that character.

 Grand Theft Prototype: Steals the Silent Zephyrs from England, which she then uses personally afterwards.